b-aaz/nukde/README.md

 A Desktop environment brought to life by the [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) toolkit and written in C

-# So ....
+# Why ?
 I was tired with the state of bloated toolkits and the desktop environments based on them .
 So i decided to start writing my own in my free time .

-The goal of this project is to make a DE witch is fast, modular and minimal (like really minimal) with modern looks and bells and whistles .
+The goal of this project is to make a DE witch is simple, fast, modular, minimal and easily configurable; Also witch is respectful to the UNIX ideas but with modern looks .
-I've intended to write this program(s) to be a \*BSD specific and I have no motive to port it to Linux .
+I also want to try doing things in new ways that may not be with total adherence with the classic desktop metaphor .

+This project currently only supports FreeBSD .

 ## Things done:
 + Have Wrote the Nukdesk a desktop program .